Temper tantrums in children with cerebral palsy can often indicate a greater problem.

 The harsh reality of life is that often times, people with disabilities are still expected to go through their daily lives the same way people without disabilities do.

-While a temper tantrum in a child is normal, a temper tantrum in a teen or adult is typically looked down upon.
+While a temper tantrum in a child is typical, a temper tantrum in a teen or adult is usually looked down upon.
 Therefore, it’s ideal to address temper tantrums early and teach your child more effective ways to communicate their feelings.

 Below, we’ll go over mistakes to avoid and some of the most effective ways to manage temper tantrums in children with cerebral palsy.